bahmutov/dont-break/README.md

 ### Install command

 You can specify a custom install command per dependent module.
-For example, to run `yarn` for `foo-module-name`, but default `npm install` for module `bar-name`, list in `.dont-break.json` the following:
+By default it's `npm install`.
+For example, this will run `yarn` for `foo-module-name`, but keep default `npm install` for module `bar-name`:
 ```
 [
   {